 - For UE indicatting no-gap-no-interruption via NeedForInterruptionInfoNR-r18, TSSB_time_index_intra is given in Table 9.2.5.1-3 for FR1 and Table 9.2.5.1-15 for FR2-2.
 For UE indicating no-gap-with-interruption via NeedForInterruptionInfoNR-r18, TSSB_time_index_intra is given in Table 9.2.5.1-19 for FR1.

+- For a UE indicating suppor3MHz-ChannelBW-Symmetric-r18 and configured to perform measurements on either a deactivated SCell or a deactivated PSCell with 12 PRB SSB in FR1, TSSB_time_index_intra_less_than_5MHz is given in table 9.2.5.1-x (deactivated SCell) or in table 9.2.5.1-y (deactivated PSCell).